mahach666/DoomNetFrameworkEngine/README.md

 Original project by [sinshu](https://github.com/sinshu).

-You can see an example [here](https://github.com/mahach666/ConsoleDoom).
+You can see an sample [here](https://github.com/mahach666/ConsoleDoom).